-Start of Climb - Aberdar, Rhondda Cynon Tafe Province, Wales
+Start of Climb - Aberdare, Rhondda Cynon Tafe Province, Wales

-This southern Wales climb begins in Aberdar and is extremely steep as we leave the southern edge of town to begin a pleasant 5.3 km climb just south of Brecon Beacons National Park.
+This southern Wales climb begins in Aberdare and is extremely steep as we leave the southern edge of town to begin a pleasant 5.3 km climb just south of Brecon Beacons National Park.

 Steepest segment of the climb - 500m mark @ 19%.

 The first 2.7 kilometers of this climb are at a very challenging 9% gradient.
 After that, we coast to the finish at a barely discernible 1% grade.

 800m of descent beginning at 3.1 km.

 Griffith Rhys Jones - Welsh conductor of 'Côr Mawr' (presentation of the

 National Flag of Wales at Aberdare on July 7, 1873)

 A tip from the challenger-seekers of George Oliver Foundation: